Marcus Rohdén

-Marcus Christer Rohdén (born 11 May 1991) is a Swedish professional footballer who plays as a midfielder for Serie B club Frosinone.
+Marcus Christer Rohdén (born 11 May 1991) is a Swedish professional footballer who plays as a midfielder for AEK Larnaca.
 Beginning his career with IF Elfsborg in 2011, he won Allsvenskan and Svenska Cupen with the club before moving to F.C.
 Crotone and Serie A in 2016.
 In 2019, he signed with Frosinone.
-A full international since 2015, he has won 16 caps for the Sweden national team and represented his country at the 2018 FIFA World Cup.
+A full international since 2015, he has won 19 caps for the Sweden national team and represented his country at the 2018 FIFA World Cup.

 Club career

 Rohdén started his career in Hössna IF and moved to IF Elfsborg as a 16-year-old signing a youth contract.
 In December 2011 Marcus signed a senior contract with IF Elfsborg on a five-year deal after returning from a loan at Skövde AIK.
 He scored his first goal in Allsvenskan against BK Häcken on 26 August 2012, in his debut season in both Elfsborg and Allsvenskan.

 On 3 August 2016, Rohdén signed for Serie A newcomers Crotone.

 On 13 August 2019, Rohdén was announced as a Frosinone player.

+On July 26, 2023, he signed a 2-year contract with Süper Lig club Fatih Karagümrük.

+Rohdén was announced at AEK Larnaca on 9 July 2024, signing a two year contract.